pritykinlab/InterDomain/README.md

 The commands are similar for both intra and inter metadomains, with slight modifications to the hyperparameters.
 The following are the main arguments for both commands:

+These are the main arguments related to how the program is run:
 - --n_workers: Number of worker processes to use (default: 1; max: number of chromosomes).
 - --label: Label for the output files (default: 'test').
 - --save_intermediates: Save intermediate matrices for plotting and inspection of results (default: False).
+Will take up a lot of space.
+- --output_dir: Directory to save output files (default: 'bedfile_output/').

+Here are the main hyperparameters for the program, which can be adjusted to change the behavior of the program:
+- --filter_width: Size of the inside filter (intra default: 1; inter default: 3;).
+Increasing this will detect larger metadomains and more significant interactions; recommended to be larger for sparser datasets.
+- --sigma: Sigma value for smoothing if --useSigma is set (default: 2).
+Recommended for interchromosomal matrices, can be turned up if you see that your smoothed obs/exp contact map doesn't look smooth, especially on sparser datasets.
+- --prominence: Prominence threshold for peak detection (default: 4).
+Lower values --> more metadomains detected.
+Higher values --> more stringent in calling metadomains.
+- --pco: P-value cutoff for calling metadomains (default: 5 for interchromosomal matrices; 20 for intrachromosomal matrices).
+Lower values --> more metadomains detected.
+This should be a decent balance between sensitivity and specificity.

+Here are other parameters which can be changed, but shouldn't need to be changed for most datasets:
+- --filter_n: Size of the outside filter (default: 15).
+This should already be a good outside filter for most datasets.
 - --useSigma: Use sigma for smoothing (intra default: False; inter default: True; recommended for sparser matrices and interchromosomal matrices).
-- --sigma: Sigma value for smoothing if --useSigma is set (default: 0.75).
-- --prominence: Prominence threshold for peak detection (default: 4).
-- --minweight: Minimum weight for balancing (default: 0.0025).
-- --pc: Pseudocount for observed/expected calculations (default: 1e-6).
-- --pmin: Minimum p-value for statistical tests (default: 1e-300).
-- --frac_min_valid: Minimum fraction of valid pixels for filters (default: 0).
-- --filter_n: Size of the outside filter (default: 35).
-- --filter_width: Size of the inside filter (intra default: 1; inter default: 3;).
-- --output_dir: Directory to save output files (default: 'bedfile_output/').
 - --cutoff: intra only; determines the minimum size of a metadomain (default: 2,000,000).
+This should already be a good cutoff for most datasets.

 ### Outputs